Essential Compliance For Texas Hearing Care Professionals

-What is Texas Fitting and Dispensing of Hearing Instruments ($10,000) Bond?
+What is the Texas Fitting and Dispensing of Hearing Instruments ($10,000) Bond?

-A Texas Fitting and Dispensing of Hearing Instruments Bond is required by the State Department of Health Services to be in the amount $10,000.
-The bond must have this on file with state for licensee to receive a license as well as it being renewed at frequent intervals or else risk losing their license.
+A Texas Fitting and Dispensing of Hearing Instruments Bond is required by the State Department of Health Services to be in the amount of $10,000.
+The bond must have this on file with the state for the licensee to receive a license, as well as it being renewed at frequent intervals, or else risk losing their license.

 Are you a hearing care professional in Texas?

 If so, you need to be licensed with the state of Texas.
-It requires that license to post a $10,000 bond before they can begin practicing their profession.
+It requires a license to post a 000 bond before they can begin practicing their profession.

 This bond protects consumers from unlicensed individuals who might sell them an inferior product or service at an inflated price.
 In addition, this bond ensures that any fines assessed against a licensee are paid promptly and without delay.